nano-projects/nanogo/README.md

 ##### 查看帮助信息

     ~$ nanogo -h
-    Build a maven project
+    NanoGo is a CLI library for Go that empowers applications.
+    This application is a tool to generate the needed files to quickly create a Maven application.

     Usage:
         nanogo [command]

     Available Commands:
+        add         Add Source file of flags
-      init        New a maven project
+        init        Init a maven project
         version     Display the version

+    Flags:
+        -l, --log-level string   Log level (options "debug", "info", "warn", "error", "fatal", "panic") (default "info")

     Use "nanogo [command] --help" for more information about a command.

 ##### 查看项目初始化帮助信息